GlennSong/gatsby-webcomic-site/README.md

 * Blog Post Images: 2048x2048 (1:1 square ratio)

 I use PNGs, but when I compress I use lossy for the highest filesize compression.
 You probably won't see the difference for most images.
 Gatsby will take your PNGs and compress to WEBP.

+# Authoring Tools
+## Visual Code
+I use Visual Code for everything because it has built in github integration, markdown support and preview, a built in command line for dealing with running Gatsby and node locally, and plugins for doing some tasks like getting the current UTC datetime for the `date` field.

+[Insert Date String](https://marketplace.visualstudio.com/items?itemName=jsynowiec.vscode-insertdatestring) is the Visual Code plugin I use for doing that.

+Once you get it you can do `Ctrl+P` in VS Code to get the search file bar.
+Then type in '>' to get commands.
+From there type in "Insert Formatted DateTime".
+When prompted for the date use "iso" to get the UTC timestamp which is what the site uses.